-At 15 February 2017, the date of approval for issue of the Consolidated Financial Statements by the Board of Directors, the Group has no subsequent events which either warrant a modification of the value of its assets and liabilities or any additional disclosure.
+At 14 February 2018, the date of approval for issue of the Consolidated Financial Statements by the Board of Directors, the Group has no subsequent events which warrant a modification of the value of its assets and liabilities.
+There are no subsequent events which require any additional disclosure except the estimated gain on the disposal of the US confectionery business mentioned in Note 2.4 Assets held for sale.